mpounsett/no-response-issue/no-response-issue.md

 ### Testing EDNS Version Negotiation With Unknown EDNS Options

+Ask for the SOA record of the zone the server is nominally configured to serve.
+This query is made with no DNS flag bits set.
+EDNS version 1 is used.
+A unknown EDNS option is present (option code 100 has been chosen).

+We expect the SOA record for the zone to NOT be returned in the answer section with the extended rcode set to BADVERS and the QR bit to be set in the response, RA may also be set [@!RFC1034].
+We expect a OPT record to be returned.
+There should be no EDNS flags present in the response.
+The EDNS version field should be zero as EDNS versions other than 0 are yet to be specified and there should be no EDNS options present [@!RFC6891].

 Check that EDNS version 1 queries with unknown options work (EDNS supported):

 {align=left}